-To solve the TCP incast problem, former papers typically suggest changing the TCP protocol in data centers, e.g., by reducing the value of the minimal retransmission time-out (RTO) from 200 ms to 1 ms or less [1], [2], [5].
-Additional suggested changes affect the application itself, such as increasing the request sizes, limiting the number of servers, throttling data transfers and using global scheduling [3].
+To solve the TCP incast problem, former papers typically suggest changing the TCP protocol in data centers, e.g., by reducing the value of the minimal retransmission time-out (RTO) from 200 ms to 1 ms or less [1, 2, 5].
+Additional suggested changes affect the application itself, such as increasing the request sizes, limiting the number of servers, throttling data transfers, using global scheduling, or controlling the sending rate from the receiver side [12, 3].
 However, all these solutions require changing the protocols at the end users, and therefore cannot be implemented at the switch level in a transparent way.
+These solutions can be combined with our switch-level algorithm to achieve even better performance.